Schedule of Classes

 CSIA 300 Cybersecurity for Leaders and Managers (3)

 (Designed in part to help prepare for the EC-Council Secure Computer User [CSCU] certification.)
-Prerequisite: Any CMIS, CMIT, CMSC, CMST, CSIA, DATA, IFSM, or SDEV course.
+Prerequisite: Any CMIS, CMIT, CMSC, CMST, CSIA, CYOP, DATA, IFSM, or SDEV course.
 A survey of the cybersecurity principles, practices, and strategies required by leaders and managers to become strategic partners in the establishment, management, and governance of an enterprise's cybersecurity program.
-The aim is to develop both an understanding of how cybersecurity supports key business goals and objectives and the "soft skills" necessary for success in a leadership or managerial role.
+The aim is to develop both an understanding of how cybersecurity supports key business goals and objectives and the soft skills necessary for success in a leadership or managerial role.
 Topics include the fundamentals of cybersecurity practices and principles; enterprise IT governance processes and security controls; data security; the information life cycle; intellectual property protections; privacy laws and regulations; security education, training, and awareness; and the need for cooperation and collaboration between business units and the organization's cybersecurity program.

-25736 5155 13 Mar 2024-07 May 2024 T 6:30P-9:30P Open Shady Grove (Hybrid)
+85327 5115 14 Aug 2024-08 Oct 2024 T 6:30P-9:30P Open Shady Grove (Hybrid)

-CSIA 413 Cybersecurity Policy, Plans, and Programs (3)
+CSIA 310 Cybersecurity Processes and Technologies (3)

 HRMN 300 Human Resource Management (3)